dil-dabalogh/estimator/Userguide.md

 ## Tips

-- Names are automatically fetched from Confluence/Jira pages when you enter a URL
+- Names are automatically fetched from Confluence/Jira pages with " ROM Estimation" appended
 - You can edit the auto-populated name before submitting
 - Use descriptive names for your estimations for easy identification
-- The ballpark parameter helps guide the AI to align estimates
+- The ballpark parameter helps guide the AI to align estimates (e.g., "30 weeks", "6 months", "45 days")
 - Multiple estimations are processed in parallel for speed
 - Keep the browser tab open while processing
 - Set up the Confluence export location at the start of your session to streamline the workflow